List of Kung Fu Panda characters: Soothsayer

-The Soothsayer (voiced by Michelle Yeoh) is an elderly cashmere goat and Shen's former nanny, who foretold the peacock's doom.
+The Soothsayer (voiced by Michelle Yeoh) is an elderly goat and Shen's former nanny, who foretold the peacock's doom.
+She tries to advise Shen to stop his violent crusade to no avail.
 She also aids Po, treating him with acupuncture and a herbal mixture after his presumed death.
-The Soothsayer knows what Shen did to Po's village, and helps Po stop fighting his memories in order to achieve inner peace.
+The Soothsayer knows what Shen did to Po's village long ago, and helps Po stop fighting his memories in order to achieve inner peace and be able to stop Shen.

 Peng

 Peng (voiced by Danny Cooksey) is a snow leopard and the nephew of Tai Lung.
 He leaves his life as an assistant potter to become a self-taught prodigy in the martial arts, which brings him to the Jade Palace.
 Peng shows a great aptitude for the martial arts, but needs help reining in his temper.
 Po reveals to Peng the kind of character Tai Lung was in order to stop the leopard from avenging his uncle.
 He later creates a Kung Fu Fight Club, teaching citizens how to defend themselves.